This page covers tropes in Dragon Ball Z Abridged.

 - Sliding Scale of Villain Threat: The Christmas Tree of Might falls not only under Global Threat, but is classified as "Disney Evil" when Goku learns that it's sucking all the Christmas Joy out of the planet.

-, why do you even bother asking?
-Krillin:
+Gohan: Krillin, we can feel his energy, why do you even bother asking?

 - Smug Snake: Dr Gero tries to be one.
 Problem is, reality refuses to live up to his confidence, resulting in many hilarious outbursts interrupting his Hannibal Lecture.

-it's your dad!
+Krillin: Gohan, of course it's your dad!
 Goku, what's your favorite food?
-Goku/Ginyu:

-- Soundtrack Dissonance: This plays while Nappa annihilates the Earth's military.
+- This upbeat tune plays while Nappa annihilates the Earth's military.
 From Nappa's perspective, though, the music is very appropriate, since he considers it to be his best day ever.